HabanaAI/Model-References/PyTorch/computer_vision/segmentation/Unet/README.md

  - Enabled usage of PyTorch autocast.
  - Initial release for inference support on UNet3D.
  - Removed support for Gaudi on Ubuntu22.04.
- - Refactored code to support on Ubuntu22.04 without DALI dataloader on Gaudi2.
+ - Refactored code to support on Ubuntu22.04 without DALI dataloader on Gaudi 2.
  - Installation instructions are different for Ubuntu20.04 and Ubuntu22.04.
- - HPUGraphs is the default inference mode.
+ - HPU Graphs is the default inference mode.
  - Removed newly added scripts to support inference.
  - Inference is supported through existing scripts only.
 ### 1.8.0